Skip to contents

 Logical.
 If TRUE, the function will search for feature files recursively within the feature_folder.
 Default is TRUE.

 Logical.
-If TRUE, the function will search for MATLAB files recursively within the mat_folder.
+If TRUE, the function will search for classification files recursively when class_files is a folder.
 Default is TRUE.

 hdr_recursive